comp1100/comp1100.github.io/_sources/innovation/5_experimentation.md

 **And measure** how many would prefer  regular digital interaction with their family member rather than delegating to a service.

 **We are right if**  70% of family members say that they would like more regular digital interaction with their family member rather than delegating to a service.

+**Therefore, we will ask** "how often would you like to interact with your older family member?"
 ```

-We can see above that we don't need to use an actual card: we can just use standard text to record these.
+We can see above that we don't need to use an actual card: we can just use standard text and Markdown to record these.
 The format of the card is what helps us to structure our thinking and to document our findings.

 ## Learning cards for capture learnings